Alternative to Long-Term Warfarin Use

 Atrial Fibrillation and Stroke Risk

-According to the Center for Disease Control and Prevention, between 2.7 and 6.1 million Americans have atrial fibrillation (AF), which starts as an irregular and rapid heart rhythm in the upper chambers of the heart.
+According to the American Heart Association®, at least 2.7 million Americans are living with atrial fibrillation (AF), which starts as an irregular and rapid heart rhythm in the upper chambers of the heart.
 The rhythm change may begin slowly but becomes stronger and more constant as time goes on.
 AF doesn't always have symptoms.
 Many people don't even know they have it.
 Others may experience one or more of the symptoms below:

 - Feeling faint